RyanT5/yl-training/content/post/module-H.md

 Whenever you are planning for, it is worth thinking about:

-- national, District and County, Area or Region events and activities
+- National, District and County, Area or Region events and activities
 - major projects and national programme initiatives
 - activities they’ve done before
 - new activities they might like to try